Isangeles/fire/README.md

 Logged clients can use different JSON requests to modify their characters and interact with others on the server.

-Check documentation for a detailed description of all available requests and server responses.
+Check documentation for a detailed description of all available client requests and server responses.
 ## Users
 Users are stored in the `data/users` directory in the server executable directory.